Updated: November 16, 2022

 I fired this advisor in December, and haven’t looked back.

 Managing my own investments is easier than I ever could have expected.
-I invest in Low-Cost Index Funds, have created a personal financial plan, and use Personal Capital to review my budget and net worth (affiliate).
+I invest in Low-Cost Index Funds, have created a personal financial plan, and use Empower to review my budget and net worth (affiliate).

 Taking ownership of my finances, helped me to realize that I could Accidentally Retire.
 All it took was a little effort.